 “…three years, after which you spent a couple months travelling through Johto.
 A brief bit of surveying work for Silph, a conference in Sinnoh, two research projects back to back…”

 Yuuta sits bound to a chair by the ankles and wrists with his back against a wall.
 Ranger Sasaki stands in front of him as she reads from her phone, while everyone else stands in a half circle around him, Paul with his back to the door.
-Yuuta’s pokebelt is being held outside in case any have been hacked to open by voice command alone.
+Yuuta’s pokebelt is being held outside in case any have been hacked to force-open by voice command regardless of surroundings.

 “…some more survey work for a private dig, and then you drop off the radar for about two years before doing another two surveys and then applying to this site.”
 Ranger Sasaki scrolls through the document with her thumb, then tucks her phone away and takes out a notepad and pen.
 “That’s your CV right?
 Did I miss anything major?”